|

 Rotation symmetry

 Rotation symmetry indicates that a system can be rotated around an axis without changing its properties.
-This property is particularly relevant in the study of particles and systems of particles.
+This property is particularly relevant in the study of particles and particle systems.

 Mirror symmetry

-Mirror symmetry is a discrete form of symmetry, where an object is identical to its reflection, as in a mirror.
-This plays an important role in chemistry and biology, particularly in the structure of molecules and the shape of living beings.
+Mirror symmetry is a discrete form of symmetry, where an object is identical to its reflection, like in a mirror.
+This plays an important role in chemistry and biology, notably in the structure of molecules and the shape of living beings.

 Role in the fundamental laws of nature

 Symmetry groups are crucial for understanding the fundamental laws of nature.
-For example, certain symmetries are directly linked to fundamental interactions, such as electromagnetic force or nuclear force.
-Physicists have developed theories, such as the standard model of particle physics, which rely on symmetry concepts and spontaneous symmetry breaking to explain the structure and evolution of elementary particles.
+For example, some symmetries are directly linked to fundamental interactions, such as electromagnetic force or nuclear force.
+Physicists have developed theories, such as the standard model of particle physics, that rely on concepts of symmetry and spontaneous symmetry breaking, allowing for an explanation of the structure and evolution of elementary particles.

 Symmetry and conservation

 A fascinating aspect of symmetry is its link with conservation laws.
 For example, the conservation of energy, momentum, and other physical quantities are often the result of symmetries observed in a system.
-This phenomenon is intuitively understood through Noether’s theorem, which states that for every continuous symmetry of nature, there corresponds a conservation law.
+This phenomenon is intuitively understood through Noether’s theorem, which states that each continuous symmetry of nature corresponds to a conservation law.

 Symmetry and other disciplines